 5. Controls Soil Erosion

 Soil erosion can be wildly detrimental to the quality of water.
 When soil erodes into streams and lakes, it causes the waters to get murky and prohibits sunlight from penetrating deeper into the water.
-This, combined with the added nutrients and chemicals can cause algae to grow, which can suffocate aquatic insects and cause fish to die!.
+This, combined with the added nutrients and chemicals can cause algae to grow, which suffocate aquatic insects and cause fish to die.
 Soil erosion can also lead to land and mudslides and put human life in danger.
-Lawns help combat this with their dense and fibrous root system that hold the earth in place.
-Healthy lawns root systems are strong and dig deep into the ground, holding everything together and saving lives of many fish and people.
+Lawns help combat this with their dense and fibrous root system that holds the earth in place.
+Healthy lawns root systems are strong and dig deep into the ground, holding everything together and saving the lives of many fish and people.

 It’s important to remember that lawns are beneficial to the environment, especially when they are cared for with an eco-conscientious mindset.
 When choosing sod, choose something that is well suited to your environment.
 There are hundreds of varieties of turf, so it’s easy to find one that makes sense for where you live.
 It’s also important to remember that over watering your lawn is not only bad for the environment, but very bad for your sod!
-Turf is very resilient and it ebbs and flows with the seasons.
+Turf is resilient and ebbs and flows with the seasons.
 If your lawn starts to go dormant in the heat of the summer, that is ok!
-Lawns don’t need to be green all year, and in fact they shouldn’t be.
-Grass grows in cycles based off of the resources available to it.
+Lawns don’t need to be green all year, and in fact shouldn’t be.
+Grass grows in cycles based on the resources available to it.
 It will green up again when precipitation returns.
-It’s also a great idea to add native plants and grasses in to your landscaping.
+It’s also a great idea to add native plants and grasses into your landscaping.
 By being thoughtful and making smart and informed decisions about your lawn you can make a huge difference in helping the planet!